 Step 3 – Expression: Clicking the Next button at Dimension page opens the Expression page, and on top of that, a pop-up window opened.
 Use this QlikView bar Chart window to write the custom expression for the Y-Axis data, or select the Columns.

 Here, we are selecting the Filed as Sales Amount, and Aggregation as Sum.
 Remember, if you know how to write an expression, then write it on the empty space under the Expression OK section.

 Clicking the OK button, edit expression window closed.

 - Label: By default, the text under the Definition section displayed as the Y-Axis label.
 It means, Sum(SalesAmount).
 To change that default text, place the custom text under this section.

-- Values on Data Points: It shows the Data Points or Data labels for each bar present in our bar chart.
+- Values on Data Points: It shows the Data Points or Data labels for each bar present in it.
 It mean Sales Amount displayed on top of each colored bar.

 Step 4 – Sort: Under this section, we can specify the sorting order for the dimensions on the x-axis.

-Step 5 – Style: This QlikView Bar Chart page is to change the style or look of the bar chart.
-Here we can select the 3D bar chart, Horizontal, Vertical bar Chart, or 2D bar chart.
+Step 5 – Style: This QlikView Bar Chart page is to change the style or look.
+Here we can select the 3D, Horizontal, Vertical, or 2D bar chart.

 From the below screenshot, see that we had selected the standard bar chart

-Step 6 – Presentation: Here, we can change the QlikView Bar Chart’s Bar settings.
+Step 6 – Presentation: Here, we can change the Bar Chart’s Bar settings.

 Axes: Use this Axes page to change the Axes setting.

 Step 9 – Number: Use this QlikView Bar Chart page to format the Expression value.
 It only reflects when we display the data labels or data points.
 For example, here, we are displaying the Sum of Sales Amount on the y-axis.
 As we all know, it is money so that we can select the money.

-Step 10 – Font: Please change the Font family, style, and size of the font as per requirements.
+Step 10 – Font: Please change the font’s font family, style, and size as per requirements.
 All these changes reflected in the Chart report